 Barbara Jean Hicks is the author of five critically acclaimed and award-winning picture books that beg to be read aloud!
 She claims that editors who say they don’t like rhyme really mean they don’t like bad rhyme.
 And if a story wants to be told in rhyme, who is she to say no?

-Barbara Krasner received her MFA in Writing for Children & Young Children from Vermont College in January 2006.
-She is the author of 100 articles that have appeared in Highlights for Children, Appleseeds, Babaganewz, Calliope, Cobblestone, Footsteps, and Odyssey.
+Barbara Krasner received her MFA in Writing for Children & Young Adults from Vermont College in January 2006.
+She serves on the Association of Jewish Libraries’ prestigious Sydney Taylor Book Award committee.

 Bernette founded Color-Bridge Books, LLC, an independent packaging and consulting company, in January 2003, to package a wide range of children’s books, including board books and novelty books, picture books, easy readers, and first chapter books, for publishers to the trade and supplementary school markets.